enspiral-dev-academy/te-whare-piringa/README.md

 1. Be sure you have Docker and Docker Compose installed.

 1. Rename `.env.example` to `.env` and edit it to have the correct values.
+Here is the information you'll need to have:

+  1. The username and password for the database on [mLab](https://mlab.com) account.
+You must also create a database whose name matches the `databaseName` property in `shared/config.js` (e.g. `te-whare-piringa`).
+  1. The Mailgun API Key from the [mailgun](https://mailgun.com) account.
+  1. The admin and testuser account IDs from the [Auth0](https://auth0.com) account.

 1. Start the MongoDB database using `npm run db:start` and use `npm run db:stop` to stop the database.
 These commands must be run in the terminal from the project's root folder.